cloud-gov/product/adr/ADR-0009-shield-advanced.md

     * I'm not sure if we can do this, since that environment is not exposed to the internet.
     * If not: I plan to enable CloudFront alongside the current system, leaving existing DNS as-is, and test with the CloudFront-generated domains before switching DNS.
 * CloudFront being outside the GovCloud security boundary will have implications for the related compliance work.

-## Open Questions

-* We'd like to put this protection in front of our customers' applications.
-What if they are already using a CDN?
-Can we replace it in-place if it was set up via the [External Domain Broker](https://github.com/cloud-gov/external-domain-broker)?